 If a site icon has been set already (possibly using Jetpack’s feature), you would see options such as Remove and Change File just below your icon.

-The site icon can be an important part of your site’s identity as it is displayed in browser icon, bookmark icon, and as mobile app icon (touch icon).
+The site icon can be an important part of your site’s identity as it is displayed in the browser icon, bookmark icon, and mobile app icon (touch icon).
 Also, this feature works for everyone and doesn’t require any theme support.

-Comments Off for Pages and custom Post Types
+Comments Off for Pages and Custom Post Types

-This might not be a major change but still an important improvement.
+This might not be a major change but is still an important improvement.
 Comments are now turned off on pages and custom post types by default, letting you focus on your post’s discussions.

 Previously you had to turn off the comments manually below each page.
 Of course, you will still have options to enable this feature (if you really need to) under the Discussion settings.